jawah/charset_normalizer/README.md

 In a way, **I'm brute forcing text decoding.** How cool is that ? 😎

+Don't confuse package **ftfy** with charset-normalizer or chardet. ftfy goal is to repair unicode string whereas charset-normalizer to convert raw file in unknown encoding to unicode.

 ## 🍰 How

   - Discard all charset encoding table that could not fit the binary content.